• Reviews

 For most people who use these tools to do better work, it’s probably the best $60 they spend.

-Is Perplexity better than Google?
-For complex research questions where you want a synthesized answer instead of links, yes.
+For complex research questions where you want a synthesized answer instead of a list of links, yes.
+Perplexity reads multiple sources, writes a clear answer, and attaches numbered citations you can click to verify.
 For simple lookups, local results, maps, and shopping, Google still wins.
 Most people end up using both for different jobs.

-Does Perplexity have ads?
 Not yet.
-As of March 2026, Perplexity’s search results are ad-free.
+As of 2026, Perplexity’s search results are ad-free.
+The company has discussed potential advertising models for the future, but currently all results, including Deep Research reports, are free of sponsored content.
 Whether that lasts as the company scales is an open question.

-Can Perplexity replace ChatGPT?
-No. They’re built for different things.
-Perplexity is better for finding and verifying information.
-ChatGPT is better for creating content, coding, and creative tasks.
-Many people use both.
+No. They are built for different things.
+Perplexity is better for finding and verifying information with real-time web search and source citations.
+ChatGPT is better for creating content, coding, creative writing, and conversational tasks.
+Many people use both: Perplexity for research, ChatGPT for creation.

 Perplexity AI Review 2026